simonschaufi/gkh_rss_import/Documentation/Installation/Index.rst

 .. important::

-   Use the versions 6.x for TYPO3 8 and 7.x for TYPO3 9 and 10.
+   Use the versions 6.x for TYPO3 8, 7.x for TYPO3 9 and 10 and 9.x for TYPO3 11.

 The extension needs to be installed as any other extension of TYPO3 CMS: